florinutz/nimic/README.md

 ```php
 $kernel = new YourCustomKernel;
 ```
-Using the extension, you can add any service to the container, not just Command classes.
+Again, using the extension, you can add (or override) any container service, not just Command classes.

 ## example.php
 ```php